Email:

 25%

-increase in adoption
+increase in usage

 By Set 13, the set released right after the redesign, nearly